icosahedron/flagrantsystemerror/src/posts/git-docker-gogs.md

 What happens if something goes wrong?
 There are a couple of things to help you diagnose problems.

 The first is `docker log <container>`.
 This will show you the log from the container that you look at.

 When I first copied over the certificate and private key, since they were symbolic links, the links on the container didn't exist, so nginx wouldn't boot.  `docker log` showed me why the nginx container wouldn't stay up when running.

 The second is `docker exec -ti <container> bash`.
 This will put you at a shell in the container as root.
 Here you can look around to see what might be wrong.

-When initially doing the certificate renewal, I found I had screwed up the nginx configuration and the container wouldn't boot, I had to create another container to mount the nginx-config volume to be able to fix the problem.
+Since I had screwed up the nginx configuration and the container wouldn't boot, I had to create another container to mount the nginx-config volume to be able to fix the problem.

 ```
 docker run --name nginx-conf -v nginx-config:/etc/nginx -d bashell/alpine-bash /bin/true
 docker exec -it <container> bash
 ```

-I was able to fix the problem and exit the shell, bring down the container, and restart the nginx container.
+I was able to fix the problem and exit the shell, bring down the container, and restart the nginx container with the correct configuration on the config volume.

 ## Simple ##

 This is a simple set up that creates a Git hosting server for myself.
 In addition, Gogs allows me to mirror other repositories I'm interested in.

 The certificate handling is largely manual, but it is straightforward to understand, and I like to keep things simple.